 Current Management Practices & Policies:

 Under Montana’s State Wildlife Action Plan (SWAP), the northern goshawk and its associated habitat are identified as a species and community type of Greatest Conservation Need.
 The goshawk is also listed as a sensitive species in all National Forests and on all Bureau of Land Management lands and is designated as Montana’s Species of Concern.
 Current monitoring protocols within the Lewis and Clark National Forest are unable to accurately estimate goshawk population size and trend.
 Because of a lack of baseline population data, there is not a species specific management plan.
 General vegetation management practices within the forest, including increased timber harvest, can negatively impact available nesting habitat.
 The end-users for this project, Nate Bickford and the US Forest Service, currently do not utilize remote sensing methods to analyze and forecast goshawk nesting sites.
-Nate Bickford and his team conduct time-consuming field observations of the nest site locations and the surrounding vegetation.
+Nate Bickford and his team conduct time-consuming field observations of nest site locations and the surrounding vegetation.

 Decision Support Tools & Benefits: